 Retaining the elevated incentive levels (initially increased in 2020 in response to the COVID-19 pandemic), to drive and provide financial support for more comprehensive weatherization (subject to cost-effectiveness considerations)

-Offering escalating incentives to vendors when the participants they assess act on multiple recommendations.
+Offering escalating incentives and/or financial bonuses to vendors when the participants they assess act on multiple recommendations.

 Recommendation 1b.
 Increase targeting of homes with greater savings potential.
 The study found higher air sealing and insulation savings for customers who lived in larger homes, leakier homes, and/or those with greater pre-program usage.
-These characteristics are all consistent with basic building science principles for greater savings opportunity; they suggest that greater program targeting as part of prospective program cycle could increase the average savings determined through future evaluations.
-We recommend the Companies:

-Provide vendors with access to pre-program energy consumption data.
+These characteristics are all consistent with basic building science principles associated with greater savings opportunity; they suggest that increased targeting as part of prospective program cycles could increase the average savings determined through future evaluations.
+Specifically, we recommend that the Companies target customers with highest energy usage intensity (i.e., energy consumption per square foot) via direct marketing efforts.

-Target highest consumers and/or larger homes in marketing efforts.

 Recommendation 1c.
 Consider an air sealing field assessment to assess work quality and missed opportunities.
-Detailed tracking data provided by the Companies showed lower air sealing savings for inspected sites relative compared to uninspected sites, which suggest missed opportunities.
-These data are consistent with on-site inspections of HES participating homes completed in 2016.
-An empirical follow-up could provide more definitive insights into uncaptured air sealing savings and the value of the program’s current assess-and-sealing-in-one-visit approach.
+A qualitative assessment of HES’ air sealing, duct sealing, and insulation practices (R151) completed in 2016 identified opportunities for potential improvement.
+While significant time has passed since that study, the low air sealing savings determined through this evaluation suggest a follow-up study may be warranted.
+Such a study, especially one with a more empirical focus than R151 could provide more definitive insights into lower air sealing savings.

-Finding 2: HES participants install insulation less often than similar regional programs
+Finding 2: HES participants install insulation less often than participants in similar regional programs

 A key goal of assessment-based programs, like HES, is to identify efficiency opportunities and, through incentives and education, to get customers to act on those opportunities.
 Consequently, a key performance metric is an assessment program’s ability to convert recommendations into installation.
 Since HES completes air sealing during the initial assessment, the program’s primary recommendation is installing attic, wall, and/or floor insulation.